 Develop and/or distribute education materials.

-Develop a rideboard or partner with a ridesharing online service to create a rideboard/carpool matching service.
+Assist in the creation of or promote the existence of a carsharing business or bike/scooter sharing service; develop a public rideboard or partner with a ridesharing online service to create a rideboard/carpool matching service.

-Facilitate carpooling/ridesharing via an annual challenge campaign; create a park-and-ride lot; incorporate payment for both ride-shares and local transit (and connections between the two) on a single smartphone app.
+Facilitate carpooling/ridesharing via an annual challenge campaign; create a park-and-ride lot; utilize zero-emission vehicles like EVs; bike/scooter-sharing in a small city; incorporate payment for both ride/bike-shares and local transit (and connections between the two) on a single smartphone app.

 Who's doing it